Photo by Innerbody Research

 Put Me To Sleep Naturally Chewables | $41.95 | $35.66 | $33.56 | $31.46 |

 Previously, all seven of these supplements were available as part of a free trial program.
-Now, they only offer Put Me To Sleep Naturally, Happy Saffron Plus (which is one of our top picks for the best saffron supplement), Brain & Body Power, and Serotonin Mood Support, but you can still try any one of them for free for up to 14 days.
+Now, they only offer Put Me To Sleep Naturally, Happy Saffron Plus, Brain & Body Power, Serotonin Mood Support, and Focus & Energy, but you can still try any one of them for free for up to 14 days.
 After that, BrainMD will automatically enroll you in a subscription program for that supplement at the products’ standard cost.

 Shipping with any subscription order is free, and non-subscription orders cost a flat $7.95 unless you order at least $75.